reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

       }
     }
   },
-  extraReducers: {
+  extraReducers(builder) {
     // omit other reducers

+    builder
-    [fetchPosts.fulfilled]: (state, action) => {
+      .addCase(fetchPosts.fulfilled, (state, action) => {
         state.status = 'succeeded'
         // Add any fetched posts to the array
         // highlight-start
         // Use the `upsertMany` reducer as a mutating update utility postsAdapter.upsertMany(state, action.payload)
         // highlight-end
-    },
+      })
       // highlight-start
-    // Use the `addOne` reducer for the fulfilled case
+      // Use the `addOne` reducer for the fulfilled case .addCase(addNewPost.fulfilled, postsAdapter.addOne)
-    [addNewPost.fulfilled]: postsAdapter.addOne
     // highlight-end
   }
 })